The Wizard of Oz Prototyping VS Concierge Testing

 The best way to validate a value proposition is by testing if the solution delivers the value the customer is looking for.
 To test your value proposition, you need a way to deliver the same value to the customer as the final product will deliver.
 So you need an experiment that mimics the value of the eventual product.

-As a startup, you have a limited amount of resources.
-So, you want to maximize the number of learnings, for the minimum amount of resources.
+As a startup, you have a limited amount of resources, that’s why we suggest you use Lean Innovation.
+You want to maximize the number of learnings, for the minimum amount of resources.
 That is why we use “The Wizard of Oz prototyping” and “Concierge Testing” experiments.
 These two methods help you get insights into the needed value proposition without building the entire solution.
 The Wizard of Oz and Concierge experiments have a lot of similarities, which makes it hard to have a clear distinction between the two methods.
 In this article, we will discuss the differences, and when you should use what method.
 But first, we will describe both experiments separately.

 With the Concierge experiment, product features are being imitated.
 The tasks to imitate those features are being executed by a human.
 The person who takes the role of a concierge provides the solution for the customer by executing the tasks manually.
 An important part of this method is that the customer is fully aware that the features are being mimicked by a person.